kevinsmithwebdev-zz/react-lectorem/CONTRIBUTING.md

 Things we would like to see improved:

-- Convert to typescript.
-- Convert to SASS.
-- Convert the Player to a functional component - there are issues with packages using hooks.
 - Double-Clicking on a lect will cause the player to play from there.
 - Allow css info to be passed in as optional props.
 Basically, allowing the consuming app to pass in their own parameters.
 - Allow different sizes of texts, improve spacing.